YunoRock/yunoconfig/README.md

 Both tool, template and other scripts in this repository are still far from being completely ready for practical usage.
 Data formats and available APIs may change at any time.

+If you are interested in Yunorock, the operating system, [check this][yunorock].

 ---

+# Yunoconfig

 This tool is designed to be a common configuration interface for dæmons or applications that depend on each other.
-Its intented goal is to make administrating a server easier for non-power-users, even for servers that serve multiple domains and applications.
+Its intended goal is to make administrating a server easier for non-power-users, even for servers that serve multiple domains and applications.

+## How it works

+Services are configured as a tree of producers and consumers of services.
+A service will produce a tag that will be consumed by another.
+For example: mariadb provides a tag "sql" that will be consumed by every program that needs to perform SQL operations.

+Here the different steps to get the job done:

+1. install the configuration tool and its dependencies (described below)
+2. install the programs you need, and their configuration templates (ex: mariadb-yunorock)
+3. create a configuration file that describes the interaction between services on your computer
+4. generate configuration files for all your services with it
+5. start your services
+6. ...
+7. profit!

 With it, services are configured as a tree of producers and consumers of services.